Pupil Premium Strategy 2017-18

 • Social skills groups

-• Range of free after school clubs run by class teachers and learning support assistants
+• Range of free after school clubs run by class teachers, sports coaches and learning support assistants

-• HT/DHT to relentlessly ring/speak to parents to celebrate pupils achievements
+• Class teachers to ring/speak to parents to celebrate pupils’ achievements termly

 • Enrichment of the Curriculum through themed days to improve pupil engagement with school